aws-samples/aws-iot-twinmaker-samples/src/modules/insights/README.md

     python3 $INSIGHT_DIR/install_insights_module.py --workspace-id $WORKSPACE_ID --region-name $AWS_DEFAULT_REGION --kda-stack-name $KDA_STACK_NAME --sagemaker-stack-name $SAGEMAKER_STACK_NAME --import-all
     ```
   - Navigate to the link output by the preceding command.
 (This may contain a long pre-signed url token).
 Please copy the full length of link output.
-  - Update the paragraphs in the maple as needed:
+  - Update the paragraphs in each notebook (MaplesoftSimulation and AnomalyDetection) as needed:
     - update the timestamp in the `CREATE TABLE` call if needed based on when your data was ingested.
     - if your data was ingested using the CookieFactory sample, we store a tag on the workspace indicating when data was ingested for the sample.
 You can use the following to lookup the data ingestion time (in milliseconds from epoch):
       ```
       aws iottwinmaker list-tags-for-resource --resource-arn $(aws iottwinmaker get-workspace --workspace-id $WORKSPACE_ID | jq -r '.arn') | jq -r .tags.samples_content_start_time
       ```
-  - Execute all the paragraphs sequentially in the notebook to see simulation data streamed from AWS IoT TwinMaker into the Maplesoft simulation and results outputed to the notebook.
+  - Execute all the paragraphs sequentially in the notebook to see data streamed from AWS IoT TwinMaker into the Maplesoft simulation/Anomaly Detection and results output to the notebook.

 ## Set up AWS IoT TwinMaker Insight Dashboard
 This section should be similar to setting up the main Cookie Factory dashboard described in [GettingStarted/README.md](../../../README.md).
 If you have aleady finished setting up the main Cookie Factory dashboard.
 You can skip step 1 below.